D. Benjamin Barros

 Before entering law teaching, he clerked for Judge Cornelia Kennedy of the U.S. Court of Appeals for the Sixth Circuit and worked in private practice in Chicago.
 Dean Rapp graduated from from Harvard College (1998) and the Yale Law School (2001), where he was a notes editor of the Yale Law Journal and a teaching fellow in the Departments of Economics and Computer Science.

 Dean Rapp is licensed to practice law in New York, Illinois, and Ohio.

 Katherine Raup O’Connell

-Assistant Dean of Student Affairs and Legal Writing Professor
+Assistant Dean for Student Affairs and Legal Writing Professor

-Katherine Raup O’Connell, joined the College of Law faculty in 2005 and teaches Legal Research, Writing and Appellate Advocacy I & II.
-Ms. O’Connell is a graduate of Wittenberg University, B.A.
-English, cum laude, 1979, and The Ohio State University College of Law, J.D., 1984.
+Katherine Raup O’Connell joined the College of Law faculty in 2005 and teaches Legal Research, Writing, and Appellate Advocacy I & II.
+Dean O’Connell is a graduate of Wittenberg University, B.A.
+English, cum laude (1979) and The Ohio State University College of Law, J.D.
+(1984).

-Prior to joining the College of Law faculty, Ms. O’Connell practiced law for over 20 years.
+Prior to joining the College of Law faculty, Dean O’Connell practiced law for more than 20 years.
 From 1984 to 1987, she was an associate at Peck, Shaffer & Williams, a law firm specializing in tax-exempt finance.
 From 1988 to 1991, she was an associate at the Toledo law firm Cooper & Walinski.
-From 1991 to 2006 she was affiliated with the Toledo law firm Stockwell & Cooperman, as a partner from 1991 to 1997, where she practiced in the areas of real estate, general business and corporate law.
+From 1991 to 2006 she was affiliated with the Toledo law firm Stockwell & Cooperman, as a partner from 1991 to 1997, where she practiced in the areas of real estate, general business, and corporate law.